jsatchell/snmp_rust_agent/README.md

 There is initial support for notifications.
 I am still thinking about a good pattern, and there is the start of some code in src/notifier.rs.
 It only supports v2 Traps (not Informs) to the "public" community.
 Two specific hardwired (but useful) notifications are implemented - coldStart, and authenticationFailure.
 My plan is to run another thread for notifications types that need to poll an external resource (e.g. CPU load ) and then these could send a Notification struct down the mpsc channel for sending by the existing code.
 In time, if there is interest, there could be sending Inform messages as well as Traps, multiple trap sinks and eventually v3 on the wire.
 Please raise an issue or start a discussion if you have a specific use case in mind, as that would really help  me decide how to do it and what the priorities are.
 Stub-generator support for notifications will follow once there is an established code pattern to target.

 There are known limitations for tables that use either the AUGMENTS or use index columns drawn from foreign tables.
 The generated stubs have a single row of junk data in all tables.
 For most tables, that row is indexed correctly.
 For tables that have foreign index columns, an arbitrary single integer index is used, with the row indexed at value 1.
-This allows operations like get and get_next to work.
+This allows operations like get and get_next to work using the stubs.
 If you take that stub and implement it as real handler, you will need to do your own implementation of foreign indexing, almost certainly involving referencing the other table structs, probably by passing them in to the constructor.

 ## Users and passwords

 There is a small python tool for generating a username and password file under tools/usekey.py.
 It picks the EngineID up from the configuration file.
 It can generate lines for the alternate password hashes, up to SHA-512.

 Changing passwords on the wire is not yet implemented, and would be a really good project.
 Some of the support methods that would be needed have already been started in src/usm.rs; this needs extending slightly to handle the RFC7630 hashes.

 ## Tools for stub generation

-At present, there is only developing tooling to help implement an useful agent, but it is possible with some patience.
+At present, there is prototype tooling to help implement an useful agent, but it is possible with some patience.
 There is a stub generator, written in Rust.
 There used to be a Python one too, but it is now obsolete and was removed.

 The source files for the Rust stub generator are under src/bin/stub-gen. It uses the nom parser combinator library for parsing.
 It has a reasonably complete parser implementation, which can parse almost all the MIBs on my machine except for legacy MIBS in Smi v1 and a few bootstrap definition files.
 The code generator in this version ignores everything to do with notifications (but does detailed parsing).
-It also does the wrong thing with AUGMENTS and tables that use foreign index columns (AUGMENTS is actually just a special case of foreign indices).
+It also does the wrong thing with AUGMENTS and tables that use foreign index columns (AUGMENTS is just a special case of foreign indices).

 The stub generator is fast enough to not be a problem, a mixed group of 80 stubs takes just over a second to process with a debug version on a modest laptop.